Deep Dive on Major Web Accessibility Laws

-There are about one billion people, or 15% of the global population, living with some form of disability.
+There are about one billion people, or 15% of the global population, living with some form of disability who directly benefit from accessibility laws.

 According to The World Bank, individuals with disabilities are more likely to experience fewer opportunities for employment, higher poverty rates, less education, and poorer health outcomes.